 Should you have any questions regarding either the nature or implementation of this process, we strongly encourage you to contact your child’s Year Advisor for further clarification.

 We appreciate the ongoing support of our parent community and look forward to working with you to support your child in striving for the highest standards in their learning.

-Events and presentations throughout the year including Hastings Valley Community of Schools Night of Excellence, The College Awards of Excellence, End of Year Campus presentations and community acknowledgment and volunteering are examples of student recognition.
+Events and presentations throughout the year including Hastings Valley Community of Schools Night of Excellence, The College Awards of Distinction, End of Year Campus presentations and community acknowledgment and volunteering are examples of student recognition.